 Far from Cuba, down remote country lanes in eastern England, Britain’s nuclear forces were quietly being prepared for action.
 Nuclear armed V-bombers were made ready and by Saturday 27th October crews were in their cockpits at 15 minutes notice to take-off.
 Fifty-nine of the 60 Thor nuclear tipped missiles were readied for launch: the first strategic ballistic missiles placed in the free world.

 As the Cold War fades from people’s memories, English Heritage is working to assess and protect key sites from this extraordinary episode in our national story.
 As part of the National Heritage Collection, we look after the former Royal Observer Corps Group Headquarters in York and a former Regional Seat of Government in the tunnels beneath Dover Castle.
 Although both sites were operational by 1962, neither was activated during the crisis as this might have been misinterpreted by the Soviets as the country mobilising for war.
-To mark the 50th anniversary of the crisis, English Heritage has special events planned at the York Cold War Bunker and Dover Castle.

 Acting on English Heritage’s advice, the Department for Culture, Media and Sport has recently listed two Thor nuclear missile sites – one in Harrington, Northamptonshire and another in North Luffenham, Rutland (picture above and below).
 Technologically, the Thors represented the next generation of missiles beyond the wartime German V2s and the first strategic ballistic missiles to be placed, ready for use, in the free world.
 Symbolically, the sites reflect the special nuclear relationship between the United Kingdom and the United States which endures to this day.
 The missiles were supplied by the United States, but manned by RAF crews.
 The launch procedure was based on a dual key system, one held by a British officer and the other by an American.